tdviet/fedcloudclient/docs/development.rst

 fedcloudclient can be used as a library for developing other services and tools for EGI Federated Cloud.
 Most of functionalities of fedcloudclient can called directly from other codes without side effects.
 An example of the code using fedcloud client is available at `GitHub <https://github.com/tdviet/fedcloudclient/blob/master/examples/demo.py>`_.
+Just copy/download the code, add your access token and execute *"python demo.py"* to see how it works.

 ::